TheCyberLocal/Blind75-Docs/blind75-collection/advanced-graphs/alien-dictionary/problem.md

         - If the prefix of `w1` matches `w2` but `w1` is longer, return an empty string, as this indicates an invalid order.
         - If a mismatch is found between characters `w1[j]` and `w2[j]`, add an edge from `w1[j]` to `w2[j]` in `adj`, and break out of the loop.
     3. Initialize a `visited` dictionary to track the state of each character:
-        - `False` if the character has been fully processed.
+        - `false` if the character has been fully processed.
-        - `True` if the character is currently in the DFS path.
+        - `true` if the character is currently in the DFS path.
     4. Define a recursive DFS function:
-        - If the character is already in `visited` and part of the current path (`True`), a cycle is detected, so return `True`.
+        - If the character is already in `visited` and part of the current path (`true`), a cycle is detected, so return `true`.
         - Mark the character as part of the current path.
         - Recursively visit all adjacent characters.
-If a cycle is found, return `True`.
+If a cycle is found, return `true`.
-        - After processing all neighbors, mark the character as fully visited (`False`), and add it to the result list.
+        - After processing all neighbors, mark the character as fully visited (`false`), and add it to the result list.
     5. Perform DFS on each character in the adjacency list.
 If a cycle is detected, return an empty string.
     6. Reverse the result list, as characters are added in reverse order during DFS, and return the joined string.